fitzterra/PrecisionADC/README.md

 and use the keyboard up and down arrows to adjust the bandgap reference until the measured and calculated VCCs match.

-Once the tru bandgap reference has been found in this way, you have the option to save this value to EEPROM.
+Once the true bandgap reference has been found in this way, you have the option to save this value to EEPROM.
 See below

 ### Saving the true bandgap reference on the MCU